A valuable team member

 AI is often described as a valuable team member.
 It supposedly delivers smarter answers than many people, never gets tired and is always available.
 It doesn’t complain either.
 And it needs neither vacation nor a raise nor any of those exhausting performance reviews.
 It just delivers.
 At the push of a button.
 At any hour.

-The ideal team member is one without needs.
+So the ideal team member is one without needs.
 No sleep, no objection, no exhaustion, no will of its own.
 That’s not the description of a partner.
 It’s the description of a slave.

 How these texts are written is explained here.